 1: Host A Group Social

 Start with the basic local team building activities that are simple to organize, and are easy-going and beneficial to all who attend.
+A team building activity is a great way of connecting with your employees.
+During these events, you could engage with them by fun recreational activities or food sharing by ordering from a ghost kitchen.
+Surprise your team and bond with them.
 A group social.
 This is an option that lends itself well to local team building activities.
 It can be as simple as an evening meal, or as big and involving as wine tasting.
 Whatever it is, make it exciting for your participants, regardless of whether it complements the skills element.
 It might even be solely for teammates to get to know one another.

 2: Sponsored Team Events